Jlemieux-afk/configure-ad/README.md

 <img width="1919" height="1079" alt="image" src="https://github.com/user-attachments/assets/cb02adf3-2ff8-4352-a096-d7d04575a420" />
 </p>
 <p>
-On AD-1, Install Active Directory Services from the server manager
+On AD-1, Install Active Directory Services from the server manager.
+After it's installed click the flag at the top and promote server to new forest.
+Enter domain name, password and install for AD-1 to become a Domain Controller
 </p>
 <br />
 <table>